 The information provided in a TSA can help to:

-• Identify suitable occupations based on the client’s skills
+• Identify suitable occupations based on the client’s residual vocational profile

 • Outline pathways that the client will be successful with, taking into account their occupational interests